pcsmomo/typescript-react-projects/README.md

    - react-17.0.2-package: https://registry.npmjs.org/react/-/react-17.0.2.tgz
 5. 10-untrusted-code-execution
    - jbook: extended from last lecture
-6. After that, all directories have jbook copied from the previous section
+6. After that, all directories have jbook copied from the previous section until 21-path-Lerna
+7. 21-path-Lerna
+   - jbook
+     - packages
+       - cli
+       - local-api
+       - local-client: the previous jbook react app is here
+8. After that, all directories have jbook copied from the previous section

 # Details